pschmeddes/pschmeddes.github.io/OutSystems/secure-applications/step-by-step-instructions.md

 Do the following in the infrastructure management console (LifeTime):

-1. Select the "Environments" section to see all environments.
+1. Select the "Environments" section to see all environments
-1. Select the environment that you want to configure by clicking on it.
+1. Select the environment that you want to configure by clicking on it
-1. Click the "More Security Settings" link on the bottom section of the page.
+1. Click the "More Security Settings" link on the bottom section of the page
 1. Configure the security settings:
     1. Switch **Enable HTTP Strict Transport Security (HSTS)** On
     1. Switch **Force HTTPS for exposed integrations in Web Applications** On
     1. In the Cookies section switch **Secure** On
     1. Save the settings
-    1. You will now see a warning message: *Changes saved.
-Apply them using a solution containing all modules.*
-    For now we ignore this message, we will republish the apps to apply the changes when all options are set.
+    1. You will now see a warning message: *"Changes saved.
+Apply them using a solution containing all modules."* For now we ignore this message, we will republish the apps to apply the changes when all options are set

 ### Enable Content Security Policy

-1. Select the "Environments" section to see all environments.
+1. Select the "Environments" section to see all environments
-1. Select the environment that you want to configure by clicking on it.
+1. Select the environment that you want to configure by clicking on it
-1. Click the "More Security Settings" link on the bottom section of the page.
+1. Click the "More Security Settings" link on the bottom section of the page
 1. Configure the security settings:
     * Switch **Enable Content Security Policy** On
     * Click on **Save**, this will create the default CSP Directives